Shopify App Frontends

 The Shopify Connection in Gadget automatically manages records of the backend Session model when using @gadgetinc/react-shopify-app-bridge

 .
-When a merchant first loads up the front-end application, the <Provider/>
+When a merchant first loads up the frontend application, the <Provider/>

 will retrieve a Shopify Session Token from Shopify's API, and pass it to your Gadget backend application.
 The Gadget Shopify Connection will then validate this token.
 If valid, the connection will provision a new record of the Session model with the correct shopId

 field set up.
-This session is then passed to all your backend application's model filters and available within Action code snippets.
+This session is then passed to all your backend application's model filters and is available within Action code snippets.

 Embedded app examples